 Aircon dripping water?
-Air-conditioning is now available just about anywhere, from shopping centers, offices, homes and even food centers.
+Air conditioning is now available just about anywhere, from shopping centers, offices, homes, and even food centers.
 Having this luxury in life is one way for you to beat the heat, and thus the problem when an air-conditioning unit is leaking water is a huge nightmare for you.
 Here are some reasons why it is leaking water and the checks you can do.

 The problem can be solved by ensuring that the air-conditioning unit is firstly installed in a high place away from any heating source and also by switching off any nearby heating source while the air-conditioning is running.
-This not only become inconvenient to you as a user, but with prolong misuse could lead to the fan-coil breaking down due to the drastic difference in the air that it is taking in.
+This not only becomes inconvenient to you as a user but with prolonged misuse could lead to the fan-coil breaking down due to the drastic difference in the air that it is taking in.

 The next problem is icing forming around the cooling coil.
 This problem occurs when the air-conditioner unit has been adjusted to produce very cold air by adjusting the temperature to the minimum.
-This overloads the cooling coil and because of that, causes the cooling coil to change its temperature drastically, causing water vapour in the air to condense rapidly on the cool surface of the cooling coil, turning it into ice on the coil.
+This overloads the cooling coil and because that, causes the cooling coil to change its temperature drastically, causing water vapor in the air to condense rapidly on the cool surface of the cooling coil, turning it into ice on the coil.

-The most unlikely of problems which still occurs sometimes is bad installation.
-An air-conditioner must be installed slightly backwards so that the water will drip backwards into the collection tray and directed into the pipe.
+The most unlikely of problems that still occur sometimes is bad installation.
+An air-conditioner must be installed slightly backward so that the water will drip back into the collection tray and be directed into the pipe.
 If however it is positioned either flat or forward, this could result in a collection of water on the base of the air-conditioning unit or water seeping out from the inside of the unit.

 In such a case, it is usually easy to spot as the problem comes on in the first few usages of a newly installed air-conditioning.
 If this is the case, call the installation company to have it re-fitted.